 - Performance recording sheet.

-Though the SJ test is popular and seemingly very easy, it is concerning that there appears to be confusing within both the research and practice with regards to testing procedures and how to properly conduct the test.
-To clarify this, a typical countermovement jump (CMJ) involves the use of the arm-swing.
-A CMJ without the arm-swing requires the athlete to place their hands on the hips.
+Though the SJ test is popular and seems very easy, it is concerning that there appears to be confusion within both the research and practice with regard to testing procedures and how to properly conduct the test.
+To clarify this, a typical countermovement jump (CMJ) involves the use of the arm swing.
+A CMJ without the arm swing requires the athlete to place their hands on the hips.

 An unloaded SJ requires an athlete to hold a lightweight wooden dowel across their shoulders in a back squat position.
 A loaded squat jump requires an athlete to hold a loaded or even unloaded barbell – which is still approx. 20kg – across their shoulders in a back squat position.
 The static SJ, whether that be unloaded or loaded, requires the athlete to sit into a semi-squat position with the dowel or barbell across their shoulders for several seconds before they can perform the upward/concentric phase and jump.
 The dynamic SJ test, on the other hand, allows the athlete to descend and ascend through the countermovement in one continuous and rapid motion without any stop or pause.

-Countermovement Depth: This is the depth the athlete will drop to during the short ‘countermovement’ or ‘pre-stretch’ action before they take-off.
-Though there is no universal agreement on which depth is most appropriate, higher jumps and peak power outputs appear to increase with larger countermovement depths [14, 15]; however, the data is somewhat inconsistent and more research is needed.
-It is therefore recommended that the test administrator chooses a particular protocol and sticks to it during future testing sessions.
+Countermovement Depth: This is the depth the athlete will drop to during the short ‘countermovement’ or ‘pre-stretch’ action before they take off.
+Though there is no universal agreement on which depth is most appropriate, higher jumps and peak power outputs appear to increase with larger countermovement depths (14, 15); however, the data is somewhat inconsistent, and more research is needed.
+It is therefore recommended the test administrator chooses a particular protocol and sticks to it during future testing sessions.

-During flight: During their time spent in the air, it is imperative that the athletes maintain extension in the hip, knee, and ankle joints to prevent them achieving any additional flight time by bending their legs [3, 16].
+During flight: During their time spent in the air, it is imperative the athletes maintain extension in the hip, knee, and ankle joints to prevent them from achieving any additional flight time by bending their legs (3, 16).

-Jump Displacement: It is also important that the athlete not only jumps as high as possible but also attempts to land in the same position as they took off; as jumping forwards, backwards or sideways can affect the test results.
-To aid this, coaches may often stick sellotape to the floor as a marker for athletes to take-off from and land on.
+Jump Displacement: It is also important the athlete not only jumps as high as possible but also attempts to land in the same position as they took off; as jumping forwards, backwards or sideways can affect the test results.
+To aid this, coaches may often stick tape to the floor as a marker for athletes to take off from and land on.

 Once the test configuration has been set up, and the test official(s) and the athlete are ready, then the test can begin.